Bare Shell Verses Warm Shell properties what is the difference (1)

 Ready To Move In Fully Furnished Properties

-Ready to move in properties, better known as fully furnished real estate are usually in prime areas by top builders and have all the amenities you would need to walk in, unpack your personal effects and live comfortably.
+Ready-to-move-in properties, better known as fully furnished real estate are usually in prime areas by top builders and have all the amenities you would need to walk in, unpack your personal effects, and live comfortably.

 While condos are not necessarily fully furnished and ready-to-move-in houses, more often than not condotels are fully furnished.
 The prime real estate contains the best paint, wallpapers pre-stuck on the living area walls, the best pre-installed bathroom and electrical fixtures, and furniture and carpets.